Flexible Work Guidelines

 For domestic requests, please visit our Out-of-State Domestic Work Arrangement Guidelines page.

 Yes.
-Decisions about flexible work arrangements must be guided by the responsibilities of individual positions, workforce characteristics, and the needs of a unit.
+Decisions about flexible work arrangements must be guided by the responsibilities of individual positions, workforce characteristics and the needs of a unit.
 However, the process to evaluate unit needs and employee requests must be consistent and equitable.

 Supervisors can review the Supervisors Planning Template (.docx) for suggested questions and considerations to help ensure a consistent decision process.